slexisvn/query_engine/docs/00-orientation/03-map-of-the-codebase.md

 **`tests/` mirrors `src/` one-to-one.** `src/optimizer/passes/predicate-pushdown.ts` is tested by `tests/optimizer/passes/predicate-pushdown.test.ts`.
 There are 190 test files.
 When you want to know what a component is supposed to do, its test is usually a better answer than its implementation, because a test states intent and an implementation states mechanism.

-**End-to-end tests live only in `tests/e2e/`.** Those run whole queries and compare results against a reference.
-Everything else is a unit test of one component.
+**End-to-end tests live in `tests/e2e/` and nested `e2e/` directories.** The Vitest configuration includes both.
+Some assert known results; others compare optimizer or execution variants.
+Check which reference a test actually uses before treating it as independent evidence.

 **Names are literal.** An optimizer pass file is named after the pass class it exports, an operator file after the operator.
 There is no `misc/` and no grab-bag `common/` directory; the three catch-all files that do exist are each scoped to the directory they sit in — [`builder-utils.ts`](../../src/execution/builders/builder-utils.ts) for the operator builders, [`join-utils.ts`](../../src/execution/join-utils.ts) for the join operators, [`cli-common.ts`](../../src/cli/cli-common.ts) for the CLI entry points.
 So grepping for a concept usually finds the file directly.